Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 • is appropriate for the effective operation of the University

-• is to be incurred in line with approved University procedures (eg University Procurement policy - G/5.3 ).
+• is to be incurred in line with approved University procedures (eg. Procurement G/5.3).

 Expenditure must be able to be supported on the basis of reasonableness and be publicly defensible.
 Expenditure is to be properly declared and documented.